Shivanikanodia/Attrition-Prediction-Mlflow-and-GenAI/README.md

 # 📊 Dataset Overview

 The dataset includes:
-- Employee demographics
+- Employee demographics like age, gender and ethinicity (These are not passed to model to ensure we prevent biasness)
-- Job role information
+- Job role, department and reporting manager information
+- Promotion and Compensation variables
-- Engagement metrics
+- Engagement scores from pulse surveys
-- Performance-related attributes
+- Performance rating (self vs manager)

 ### Data Preparation

-- Handled missing values and empty strings
-- Analyzed categorical distributions for imbalance
-- Addressed right-skewed numerical features
+Bronze Layer:
+- Checked data freshness, schema, data types and critical fields.
+- Enfored data quality checks like matching records to source systems, dropping null id, negatives values in tenure and salaries and invalid categories and reasons for attrition reason.
+- implemented de-duplication logic to keep only the latest record per employee ID based on the system ingestion timestamp (_ingested_at).

+  Silver Layer:
+- Handled missing values in promotion and internal moblity counts and fixed outliers for distance from home and years since last promotion using capping at 99th percentile.
+- Transformed currencies from across the globe to baseline using Exchange rate and timespamp from 10+ multi-regions to UTC to ensure consistency and accuracy in dowmstream modeling.
+- Standardised 400+ vague job tittles into 12 Job familties.
+- Ensured valid exit reasons are mapped to right attrition category ("voluntry, regrettable, involuntry").
-- Cleaned and validated data in Silver layer
+- Cleaned and validated data in Silver layer along with data masking and row level security to ensure manager from one region only sees his region employee records.

+ Gold Layer:
+- Addressed right-skewed numerical features using log transformation to compress large values and expand small values
+- Transformed categorical feature for numerical using pd.dummies to ensure error-free modeling for logistic classifier.
+- Applied Standard Scaling to bring values to same scale (Age and Salary)

 ---